python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot-extended-configuration-options.md

 **Note**: This is only required when you're not configuring the bot [automatically](#automatic-configuration)

-If you will be working on a feature that includes the python help forum, you will need to use `Forum Channels`.
+If you will be working on a feature that includes the Python help forum, you will need to use `Forum Channels`.

 Forum channels cannot be included in a template, which is why this needs to be done by hand for the time being.